 The Tennessee Scholastic Clay Target Program (SCTP) provides youth, age 9 through college, an opportunity to participate in shotgun shooting sports like skeet, trap, and sporting clays with peers from across the state.
 Tennessee SCTP is designed to teach the importance of safe firearms handling, responsibility, leadership, teamwork, and to promote healthy competition.

-TNSCTP is the No. 1 competitive youth shooting program in the U.S. with more than 2,000 participants in 2014.
-That same year, athletes from our program captured 33 gold medals at the SCTP National Championships in Sparta, Illinois, far outpacing the next closest program.
+TNSCTP is the No. 1 competitive youth shooting program in the U.S. with more than 2,000 athletes participating annually.
+Athletes from our program have won over 33 gold medals at the SCTP National Championships in Sparta, Illinois, far outpacing the next closest program.
 Several TNSCTP shooters and coaches have been chosen for Junior Olympic Development Camp.
 The program has been covered in more than 30 national magazines and 10 nationally broadcasted television shows.

 A word about safety: All participants must pass a certified Hunter Education Course and receive additional training.
 Coaches receive first-rate classroom training and hands on safety/shotgun training.
 Scholastic clay target shooting has proven to be among the safest sports available in schools today.

 • More than 40 facilities across the state are being used by TNSCTP teams

 • More than 500 volunteers and 250 trained volunteer coaches